nanograd/megalodon/README.md

 print(total)
 ```

-Note that Codon automatically turns the `total += 1` statement in the loop body into an atomic
+Note that megalodon automatically turns the `total += 1` statement in the loop body into an atomic
 reduction to avoid race conditions.
-Learn more in the [multithreading docs](https://docs.exaloop.io/codon/advanced/parallel).
+Learn more in the [multithreading docs](https://docs.exaloop.io/megalodon/advanced/parallel).

-Codon also supports writing and executing GPU kernels.
+megalodon also supports writing and executing GPU kernels.
 Here's an example that computes the
 [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set):

 ```python